maybeep/maybeep.github.io/index.md

         - Generics provide variables to types.
 For example, an array with generics explains what values it contains.

 - **React**
+    - Made a [mineral quiz app](https://maybeep.github.io/mineral-quiz/) with the help of several different websites but the general design is fully original (albeit not that creative).
+        - more info
     - Followed React [tutorial](https://reactjs.org/tutorial/tutorial.html) to make a [tic-tac-toe game](https://maybeep.github.io/tic-tac-toe/).
     - Learned how to deploy a React app.
     - Added some features: